Ardal North Cup

-The Ardal North Cup is a football knockout tournament involving teams who play in the tier 3 Ardal North East and North West Leagues, administered by the Football Association of Wales.
+The Lock Stock Ardal Northern League Cup is a football knockout tournament involving teams who play in the tier three Ardal North East and North West Leagues, administered by the Football Association of Wales.

 Competition history

-The first season of the competition was meant to be the 2020–21 season but the competition was cancelled due to the Coronavirus pandemic.
+The first season of the competition was meant to be the 2020–21 season, but the competition was cancelled due to the Coronavirus pandemic.
 The 2021–22 season saw Caersws crowned as the competition's inaugural winners, beating Mold Alexandra.